Skip to content

 Scale pattern – alligator is more varied than crocodile

-• Alligator belly: More variable, more uneven and more lively pattern.
+• Alligator belly: More variable, more uneven, and more lively pattern.
 The alligator is smaller, and the scales develop with greater natural variation.

 This makes alligator a more exciting and dynamic material — especially for belts.